secdev/scapy/doc/scapy/layers/automotive.rst

     sock = CANSocket(iface=can.interface.Bus(bustype='socketcan', channel='vcan0'))
     sock.send(pkt)

-If we are interested in the response of an ECU, we need to set the basecls parameter of the CANSocket to XCPonCAN and we need to use sr1:
+If we are interested in the response of an Ecu, we need to set the basecls parameter of the CANSocket to XCPonCAN and we need to use sr1:
 Sending a CTO message::